Getting started with schema.org using Microdata

 Schema.org provides a collection of shared vocabularies webmasters can use to mark up their pages in ways that can be understood by the major search engines: Google, Microsoft, Yandex and Yahoo!

-You use the schema.org vocabulary along with the microdata, RDFa, or JSON-LD formats to add information to your HTML content.
-This guide will help get you up to speed with microdata and schema.org so that you can start adding markup to your web pages.
+You use the schema.org vocabulary along with the Microdata, RDFa, or JSON-LD formats to add information to your Web content.
+This guide will help get you up to speed with Microdata and schema.org so that you can start adding markup to your web pages.

 - How to mark up your content using microdata